lorin/epidemic-register/README.md

 * TLA+ formal modeling language (including PlusCal and refinement mapping)
 * Alloy formal modeling language

-This post uses that register as an example to explain the CAP theorem, as well as illustrate how to do some formal specifying use TLA+ and Alloy.
+This doc uses that register as an example to explain the CAP theorem, as well as illustrate how to do some formal specifying use TLA+ and Alloy.

-Much of this post comes directly from Sebastian Burckhardt's excellent (free!) book [Principles of Eventual Consistency][PoEC].
+Much of this doc comes directly from Sebastian Burckhardt's excellent (free!) book [Principles of Eventual Consistency][PoEC].
 I'm just going to call it [PoEC] from here on.

 # What's a register?